OffTheClockStudios/QR-Code-Builder/README.md

 See the full [Changelog](./CHANGELOG.md) for details.

-### Highlights in v1.0.4:
+### Highlights in v1.0.5:

 * Polished layout and spacing across sidebars and control panels using new spacer classes
-* Moved Advanced Mode toggle to the bottom of the right panel for improved UX
-* Moved Github and Survey links to the bottom of the right panel for improved UX
-* Improved alignment and grouping in the Trash and Debug sections
-* Improved UI consistency, accessibility, and code maintainability
+* Added instructions to help with using this tool
-* Added tooltips to all key controls for better guidance and discoverability
+* Added a "puzzle" for learning the building proccess and testing the QR code
-* Ensured consistent styling and coloring of blocks between toolbox and canvas
 * Minor code cleanup and layout refinements for better maintainability

 ---